trongbang86/ProjectJS/README.md

 - `gulp run`: This starts up the server for NODE_ENV=development.
 You can then open http://localhost:3000.
 Optionally, you can run with '--debug' argument to turn on debugging with Node Debugger.
 Alternatively, you can use '--inspect' to run with [Node Inspector]
 - `gulp test`: This is supposed to run all the test cases.

-	- `gulp testServer`: continuous testing for server
+	- `gulp testServer`: continuous testing for server.
+If --debug added at command line, [Istanbul] will be ignored and you can debug with real source code not the instrumented one.
+Also it increases the timeout period for mocha test cases so that you can debug your code.
+However, this flag doesn't put you into debug mode, you need to run `node debug $(which gulp) testServer --debug` instead.
-	- `gulp testServerOnce`
+	- `gulp testServerOnce`: one off testing for server.
+The same explanation for --debug flag.
-	- `gulp testOthers`: continuous testing for configuration
+	- `gulp testOthers`: continuous testing for configuration.
+The same explanation for --debug flag.
-	- `gulp testOthersOnce`
+	- `gulp testOthersOnce`: one off testing for configuration.
+The same explanation for --debug flag.
 	- `gulp testProtractor`: runs only the protractor test cases
 	- `gulp testE2e`: boots up the server and then runs protractor test cases